rwberendsen/eldiem/README.md

   - With required constraint on each field
   - Embedded structs, inspired by the Go programming language, to model composition
   - A flag on how to treat unexpected fields: FAIL, IGNORE, STORE, more on this below
-- Union type, to model inheritance
+- OneOfStruct type, to model inheritance
-  - With conditional type constraints, based on a sibling String field with allowed values set; e.g., if `event_type == 'OrderPlaced'` then `payload_type == 'Order'`.
-This can be used to model oneOf types as well, perhaps; maybe even anyOf, allOf from JSON schema; this is a very complicated area of JSON schema; the OpenAPI spec actually bolts inheritance onto JSON schema in a bad way; actually true inheritance is not expressible in JSON schema, this is a shortcoming of it.
+  - We require provably non-overlapping constraints on a set of fields that is present in all alternatives
 - Collection of scalar types
   - With uniqueness constraint (making the collection a SET (of scalars))
   - Note that even floats can be compared if we have defined tolerance)